15 Years Of Empowering NRIs

 12. Scams

-Admission and employment scams are rampant as many NRIs aspire to a great life for the next generation.
-Gullible parents and students can fall into the trap and enroll in a mediocre program or at a college without accreditation.
-Sometimes such scamsters may forge papers leading to legal hassle and even deportation.
+Admission and employment scams are common, since so many NRI families are chasing a strong future for the next generation.
+Gullible parents and students can end up enrolled in a mediocre or unaccredited program.
+Forged papers can lead to serious legal trouble, including deportation.

 Read – School admission for returning NRI families